cleverness/cleverness-to-do-list-plugin/readme.txt

 * Fixed translations not loading
 * Changed plugin activation set-up
 * Changed the field order in the display table
-* Deleting the plugin via WordPress will now delete to-do item
+* Deleting the plugin via WordPress will now delete to-do items and categories
 * Fixed issues with fields that should be hidden appearing when using the todoadmin shortcode

 = 3.0.6 =